fieldtrip/website/example/bids_eeg.md

 Throughout the development of the scripts and and after having completed the conversion I used the [bids-validator](http://github.com/INCF/bids-validator/) to check compliance with BIDS.

-## Converting the data to a BIDS supported format
+## Organize EEG data as BIDS dataset - converting the files along the way

 ### Step 1b: create empty directory structure